 McKinsey vs BCG vs Bain

-Of the three top firms, McKinsey has a slight edge.
-They charge on average 30% more than BCG and Bain for the same scope of work.
+McKinsey has a slight edge over BCG and Bain, charging clients on average 30% more consulting fee than BCG and Bain for the same scope of work.
+McKinsey is generally considered as more prestigious and a more desirable place to work.

+This is not to devalue BCG and Bain.
 Landing a job on any of the three firms above is a dream for everybody.
-But if one gets offers from 2 firms, he/she would most likely join McKinsey.
+But if one gets offers from all 3 firms, he/she would most likely join McKinsey.

 3. Quick Facts about A Consulting Project